2022 GB3 Championship: Teams and drivers

-Race calendar
+Race calendar and results

 The provisional calendar was announced on 22 October 2021.
 The championship supported the British GT championship at seven of its eight meetings.

 Season report

 First half

 The 2022 GB3 Championship began over the traditional Easter Weekend at Oulton Park with a double pole for Luke Browning.
 He was unchallenged in the first race and won ahead of Roberto Faria and Matthew Rees, who also retained their starting spots.
 Incidents behind them ended Javier Sagrera's race.
 The second race offered much the same picture, with Browning converting his second pole into another comfortable victory.
 Faria meanwhile had to overtake Joel Granfors at the start to get another second place, with Granfors then coming third.
 The reverse-grid race three saw Mikkel Grundtvig start from pole, resisting attacks from Tommy Smith behind him to win the race.
 David Morales completed the podium.
 Browning retired after contact, but his two wins still meant he led the championship after round one, ten points ahead of Faria.

 Next up was the first visit to Silverstone Circuit, and this time it was two poles for Granfors.
 Browning took second from Tom Lebbon at the start of race one and started to go after Granfors, but the latter was able to keep ahead and score his maiden GB3 win.
 In race two, roles were reversed, as this time Lebbon was the one making the move at the start, passing Granfors for the race lead into Maggotts.
 Browning came third this time around.
 Morales was the polesitter for race three, but dropped down to third at the start.
 The new leading duo of Cian Shields and Nick Gilkes battled all race, with Shields eventually coming out ahead to win.
 Bryce Aron also overtook Morales to complete the podium.
 Granfors' two podiums and eleven places gained in race three promoted him to the championship lead, three points ahead of Browning.